atchopba/epidemic-notifier/README.md

 # Overview

-Manage people with relationships and notify them when the test's result is positive.
+During an epidemic period, manage the people in contact and notify them when the test result is positive!

 You can easily manage:
 - the database: reset data;